Lungs and Respiratory System

 With each inhalation, air fills a large portion of the millions of alveoli.
 In a process called diffusion (pronounced: dih-FYOO-zhun), oxygen moves from the alveoli to the blood through the capillaries (tiny blood vessels, pronounced: KAP-uh-lair-eez) that line the alveolar walls.
 Once in the bloodstream, oxygen gets picked up by a molecule called hemoglobin (pronounced: HEE-muh-glo-bun) in the red blood cells.
 This oxygen-rich blood then flows back to the heart, which pumps it through the arteries to oxygen-hungry tissues throughout the body.

 In the tiny capillaries of the body tissues, oxygen is freed from the hemoglobin and moves into the cells.
-Carbon dioxide, which is produced during the process of diffusion, moves out of these cells into the capillaries, where most of it is dissolved in the plasma of the blood.
+Carbon dioxide, which is made by cells as they do their work, moves out of the cells into the capillaries, where most of it then dissolves into the plasma of the blood.
 Blood rich in carbon dioxide then returns to the heart via the veins.
 From the heart, this blood is pumped to the lungs, where carbon dioxide passes into the alveoli to be exhaled.

 The lungs also contain elastic tissues that allow them to inflate and deflate without losing shape and are encased by a thin lining called the pleura (pronounced: PLUR-uh).
 This network of alveoli, bronchioles, and bronchi is known as the bronchial tree.